 -

-Spring and Summer Growing Season: During the growing season, typically spring and summer, your Philodendron will need additional nutrients to support its active growth.
+In spring and summer: During the growing season, typically spring and summer, your Philodendron needs additional nutrients to support its active growth.
+Fertilize approximately every 2 to 4 weeks with a balanced liquid fertilizer for houseplants.

 -